TarqAbdullah/Windows-file-scanner/README.md

 ---

-# Abnormal File Scanner with VirusTotal Integration
+# Windows File Scanner with VirusTotal Integration

 This project provides a two-part solution for scanning files in a specified directory for abnormal file extensions, calculating their SHA256 hashes, and then analyzing those hashes with the **VirusTotal API**.
 The results are exported to an Excel file for easy review.